jenkinsci/docker/README.md

 Note that when you uninstall a plugin from Jenkins, the plugin files are not deleted from the `$JENKINS_HOME/plugins/` directory by default.
 This is because the `$JENKINS_HOME` directory is typically used as a data volume or bind mounted volume, and deleting the plugin files could potentially cause data loss or other issues.

-To completely remove the plugin from Jenkins, you will need to delete the plugin files from the `$JENKINS_HOME/plugins` directory and restart the Jenkins container.
+To completely remove the plugin from Jenkins, you will need to delete the pluginspecified in the files from the `$JENKINS_HOME/plugins` directory and restart the Jenkins container.
 You can do this by manually deleting the files and restarting the container using the command line.

 **To remove the plugin files using the command line, follow these steps:**